NeptuneMagicSauce/CatPi/README.md

-  but we did echo 255 > /proc/brightness and it woke up the program was still running another time, the screen was on but the buttons disabled
+  but we did echo 255 > /proc/brightness and it woke up the program was still running another time, the screen was on but the buttons disabled attaching GDB when its broken, we observe:
+    procfile.exists() = true
+    readBrightness() = 0
+    writeBrightness(255) = does not actually write to file, when I cat it it's still 0 when I write with an external program to the proc file, then the new value is not seen by CatPi, it still sees 0 maybe try this:
+    after we write a value (if it is non-zero) check it is okay by re-reading it right away should work most of the time
+    if it is not okay -> reboot the software?

 - rename Event and Event and Events